duizendnegen/ember-cli-lazy-load/README.md

 # Ember-ClI-Lazy-Load

-This README outlines the details of collaborating on the Ember-CLI-Lazy-Load addon.
+This README outlines the details of collaborating on the Ember-CLI-Lazy-Load addon [here](https://github.com/B-Stefan/ember-cli-lazy-load-example) you find an [exmaple app](https://github.com/B-Stefan/ember-cli-lazy-load-example) that use this addon:

 ## Installation